Orzubek Nazarov

-Career
+Amateur career

 As an amateur Nazarov was the World bronze medalist in 1986 and European champion in 1987 and had a record of 153-12.

-Pro
+Professional career

 The southpaw turned pro in 1990 in Japan, one of the six Amateur Elite boxers (including Yuri Arbachakov) scouted out of the old Soviet Union by the Kyoei Gym.

-He won the WBA lightweight title in 1993 in South Africa against Dingaan Thobela and defended it on the road against contenders Thobela, Joey Gamache and Leavander Johnson and two lesser fighters in his adopted home country.
+Vs. Dingaan Thobela

+In 1993 he won the WBA lightweight title against South African Dingaan Thobela via a unanimous decision.
+His first defence would be a rematch with Thobela, Orzubek also won the second contest via unanimous decision.

+Vs. Jean Baptiste Mendy

 Eye problems plagued him and he retired after being upset by Jean Baptiste Mendy in France.